'I thought your questions would have been better!' - Gerrard winds up post-match interviewer following Asto...

 Who do Villa face next?

-Villa's next four games will be a tough ask as they take on the likes of Wolves, Tottenham, Liverpool, and Leicester.
+Villa's next four games will be a tough ask as they take on Wolves, Tottenham, Liverpool, and Leicester.

-Three of those four sides are above Villa in the table and hold a comfortable lead in regards to the points won so far.
+Three of those four sides are above Villa in the table, while Leicester, currently in 12th, are just three points behind the Villans.

 Gerrard will need to make complete use of his full range of managerial skills if he's to hope to come out of the upcoming difficult period without tumbling down the table.